-29. Performance risks may be present in equipment ABS transactions when significant services are included in the loans or leases.
+25. Performance risks may be present in equipment ABS transactions when significant services are included in the loans or leases.
 In such cases, we determine the potential impact on the collateral's performance if the service provider does not fulfill its contractual obligation under the services.
 We may adjust our default and loss assumptions higher based on qualitative and quantitative analysis to account for performance risks that are not reflected in historical data.
-If the transaction exhibits performance risks that are substantial and not mitigated, we may cap the rating (for more information see "Global Framework For Assessing Operational Risk In Structured Finance Transactions," Oct.
-9, 2014, and the example of application guidance in the appendix).
+If the transaction exhibits performance risks that are substantial and not mitigated, we may cap the rating (for more information, see Appendix III and the operational risk criteria in the Related Publications section).